 Buyers typically engage a law firm to perform legal due diligence into the property.
 This typically includes searches at the: land office; local administrative office; forest resources and management office; natural resources and environment office; public works and town and city planning office; civil courts; bankruptcy courts; and the department of legal execution, where the land is located.
 Title searches are particularly important, as wrongfully issued titles are not unknown in Thailand.
 Even if the title is not clearly invalid, official real estate records are sometimes lost or destroyed, which may make it impossible to verify the title to the real estate.

 Additionally, commercial real estate investors typically conduct economic and physical due diligence into the property.
 The former will usually include an assessment of the revenue generated by the property, eg, from rental tenants, while the latter will typically include one or more physical surveys, eg, topographical, hydrological, etc of the property.

-In the case of any defect in a property sold, of which the buyer was not, nor should have been, aware, this impairs either its value or fitness for ordinary purposes or for the purposes of the contract, and the seller is liable by statute regardless of whether or not the seller knew of the defect.
+In the case of any defect in a property sold, of which the buyer was not, nor should have been expected to be, aware, this impairs either its value or fitness for ordinary purposes or for the purposes of the contract, and the seller is liable by statute regardless of whether or not the seller knew of the defect.